WGS Graduate Certificate in Gender and Sexuality Studies

 - Each student consults regularly with his/her WGS faculty advisor about course selection and other matters relevant to graduate training.

 A student will normally declare an intention to pursue the certificate program in his or her 2nd or 3rd year as a graduate student in a doctoral program in UVA’s Graduate School of Arts & Sciences.
+Click here for the Declaration of Intention form.

 To declare an intention to pursue the certificate program, a student enrolls in WGS 7500 and explains his or her interest in the graduate certificate to the instructor.
 With the instructor’s help, the student selects an advisor for the certificate program from among the core WGS faculty.
 In discussion with his/her advisor, the student selects and successfully completes both required and elective courses (taken from the Department’s “approved list”).
 For purposes of the graduate certificate program, “successful completion” means finishing a course with a grade of B- or better.